katalyst/krumblr/README.md

 At a minimum the following features should be implemented:

-* Users can sign up and create and manage one or more blogs.
+* Users can sign up and create and manage one or more blogs. ✅
-* Users can create posts on the blogs.
+* Users can create posts on the blogs.✅
-* Posts can be text-only.
+* Posts can be text-only.✅

 ## Extra Features